 - Diploma in Acting from Guildford School of Acting.

 - MA in English from Oxford University.

 I attend regular courses for Continual Professional Development, which is expected for all counsellors by BACP.
-For example in the last 12 months I have attended courses on ‘Focusing‘, ‘Mindfulness‘ and I am currently doing a three month course on CBT.
+For example, I have attended recent training on Diversity Issues, ‘Focusing‘, ‘Mindfulness‘ and CBT for Person-Centred Counsellors.